sergiosouzalima/metabase-sample-database/README.md

 <div id="contributing"></div>

-## Contribuição
+## Contributing

-Contribuições fazem a comunidade open source um ótimo lugar para aprender e criar.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.

-Qualquer contribuição será **muito bem-vinda**.
+Any contributions you make are **greatly appreciated**.

-Se você tem uma sugestão para melhorar este projeto, por favor, faça um fork do repositório e crie uma pull request.
+If you have a suggestion that would make this better, please fork the repo and create a pull request.

-Você pode também abrir uma <a href="https://github.com/sergiosouzalima/metabase-sample-database/issues">issue</a> com a tag "enhancement" ou "melhoria".
+You can also simply open an <a href="https://github.com/sergiosouzalima/metabase-sample-database/issues">issue</a> with the tag "enhancement".

-Não se esqueça de marcar uma estrela neste projeto!
-Obrigado novamente!
+Don't forget to give the project a star!
+Thanks again!

-1. Faça um Fork do projeto.
+1. Fork the Project
-2. Crie sua Feature Branch (`git checkout -b feature/AmazingFeature`).
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-3. Commit suas mudanças (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
-4. Envie para uma Branch (`git push origin feature/AmazingFeature`).
+4. Push to the Branch (git push origin feature/AmazingFeature)
-5. Abra uma Pull Request.
+5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>